B3) Derivation Rules

 Let’s take a culinary analogy.
 A recipe tells you that you can add salt “to taste” and that you can cook the dish “in the oven or in a pan.”
 But in what order do you do things?
 Do you salt before or after cooking?
 Do you choose the cooking method first?

-A derivation is a sequence of production rule applications that transforms the starting symbol into a string of terminals; the strategy (order, choice) determines the result.
+A derivation is a sequence of production rule applications that transforms the start symbol into a string of terminals; the strategy (order, choice) determines the result.

 A production rule (or rewrite rule) has the form: